-White Oak Bayou Hike and Bike Trail Professional Review and Guide
+White Oak Bayou Hike and Bike Trail Professional Guide

 "The White Oak Bayou watershed covers about 111 square miles and includes three primary streams: White Oak Bayou, Little White Oak Bayou, and Cole Creek.
 Located in Houston Heights, the White Oak Bayou Hike and Bike Trail is located in one of the oldest neighborhoods in Houston.
 Chosen for its higher elevation (23 feet higher than downtown Houston), Houston Heights was started in 1890 by Oscar Martin Carter, a self-made millionaire.
 He created a utopian neighborhood at a time when Houston was plagued with yellow fever and annual floods.

 Houston Heights was the location of residences, businesses, schools, open spaces for parks, libraries, civic clubs, and churches—all necessary elements for a closeknit community.
 Starting in the 1940s, the exodus to the suburbs began a deterioration of the Heights, and by 1970 the neighborhood was known for poverty and crime.
 In 1973 the Houston Heights Association was established to revitalize the community and preserve its historic buildings."